innessim/innessim.github.io/_pages/systems/mimulus-moschatus.md

 ## Why I work with it

+When I started my PhD, it was a relatively understudied species.
+It is broadly distributed across a wide range of latitudes and elevations, and covered in dense glandular trichomes that provide both a physical and chemical defense against herbivores.
+That combination of wide distribution and a distinctive, defining trait made it a natural fit for asking questions no one had really explored in this species before.

 My dissertation used *M. moschatus* to ask how populations diverge and become reproductively isolated in the earliest stages of speciation — combining common-garden experiments, range-wide crossing designs, and population genomics.
 One of the more surprising findings was that geographic distance alone didn't predict how differentiated populations were.
 Some nearby populations were strongly diverged, while others separated by hundreds of kilometres showed little differentiation — a pattern that lines up better with historical demographic processes, like past glaciation, than with present-day geography or climate.

 For more, see [Research](/research/) or [Publications](/publications/).